Crumbles murders: Criminal background

 In 1911, Mahon stole £123 from his employers, abandoning his wife and eloping to the Isle of Man with another woman.
 He was treated with leniency by authorities for this crime, receiving a formal caution.
 Mahon's wife also forgave him, and he returned to live with her, securing employment at a Wiltshire dairy firm.
 He lost this employment in 1912 after his employers discovered he had stolen £60.
 For this offence, Mahon was imprisoned for one year.
 Upon his release, Mahon and his wife relocated to the town of Calne, where their two children were born.
 While living in Calne, Mahon developed a gambling habit.

 In 1916, Mahon is known to have committed the attempted murder of a servant girl in the Surrey town of Chertsey.
 In this instance, the girl discovered Mahon burgling her employers' home, whereupon he attacked her with a hammer, striking her across the head a minimum of nine times.
 Before the girl lost consciousness, Mahon asked her where the keys to her employers' safe were kept.

 The victim of this assault regained consciousness to find herself being embraced by Mahon, who implored her to forgive him.

-Mahon was brought to trial before a Mr Justice Darling for this aggravated assault.
+Mahon was brought to trial before Mr Justice Darling for this aggravated assault.
 Medical testimony at this trial revealed that Mahon had likely intended to kill this young woman, and had she not had such a generous head of hair, she would likely have died of her injuries.
 Mahon appealed for leniency, stating his intentions to join the army.
 However, he was sentenced to a term of five years' imprisonment, with Judge Darling stating as he imposed this term: "I have come to the conclusion that you are not only a burglar, not only a coward, but also a thorough-paced hypocrite".